-When hackers target business organizations, they are after personal and financial data, trade secrets, and access information in order to extort victims or breach sensitive data.
-In 2017, HBO was the target of hackers who stole thousands of internal documents. . .
+When hackers target business organizations, they are after personal and financial data, trade secrets, and access information to extort victims or breach sensitive data.
+For example, in 2017, HBO was the target of hackers who stole thousands of internal documents.

-If your PC has been hacked or infected with malware you must take quick action to protect your information and prevent the attack’s spread through your digital and professional network.
+Suppose your PC has been hacked or infected with malware.
+In that case, you must take quick action to protect your information and prevent the attack’s spreading through your digital and professional network.

 These are the three steps you need to take immediately when your computer has been hacked.

 Be vigilant of what networks your computer or laptop is connecting to.

 LifeWire suggests you isolate the infected computer as soon as possible.
 As long as you’re connected to the internet, the hacker has access to the device and its directory.